bradonomics/genesis-boilerplate/README.md

 If you're working with a designer there are also HTML samples so the designer will know what CSS classes to use and have an HTML template.

 You'll want to add a [screenshot.png file](http://codex.wordpress.org/Theme_Development#Screenshot) so something will show in the Wordpress Dashboard.
-You'll probably want to add an /images directory.
 After this, zip the styles.css, funtions.php with these files and directories and upload the new theme to Wordpress.
 (If you don't have Genesis installed, this upload won't work.
 Check the documentation on [StudioPress.com](http://studiopress.com) for more info.)

 ## License